 It doesn’t matter how expensive or good your longboard is, only important thing is to get comfortable with it.
 You should get adjusted with it and the board should be your alternative feet.

 Keep your foot in the right position

 It’s not magic, it is all about the technique of keeping your foot in the right position on a longboard.
 Keep your front foot around or near the deck centre and the back foot on the rear kick or rear tail.
 However, there is no particularly correct way to stand on a longboard.
 Whatever the way you feel natural just go with that.

 If your forward foot is left food, then you are a regular stance skater.
 And if the right foot is forward, then you skate as a goofy stance.
 Now get your position at correct place with the right foot positioning.
 Your front foot should be synchronized with the deck’s centre while the back foot is hanging half off the edge of the rear tail or kick.

 Jump & Descend

 The next procedures are jumping and descend.
 With the primary compilation of footwork, concentrate on bending and crouching your upper body.
 As for longboard Ollie upper body motion is as much important as your force, weight and inertia.
 You should crouch your torso enough to harborage and form a good level of pressure through your feet upon the deck.
 Your knees should be bent not more than 90 degrees and try to do this as much natural as possible.

-At this position, you are all set to make a jump for your longboard ollie.
+At this position, you are all set to make a jump.
 Well, there is a simple trick for this as well.
 And that is you should make a jump with one of your foot at a time.
 First, use your front foot to jump and then the rear foot.
 And when descending, make sure that you jump or descend on the level both of your foot.
 This will surely level your board up.
 The most important thing to remember is that keep your feet at the same position while jumping and landing as well.